BrynMawrNLP/ml-course/labs/Lab01.md

 *optional: save your interpreter commands to a file and email to each partner*

 <br><br><br>

+## 3. Math Pre-exam

+Complete the following [math pre-exam]({{site.url}}{{site.baseurl}}labs/lab01/math_pretest.pdf).
+This will be graded on effort, not correctness - the purpose of this part of Lab 1 is so that I know how much math review to do later on.
+You have a few options for working on this part:

+1. Print it out, write down your answers on the pages.
+2. Write your answers on a separate sheet of paper, but clearly number the questions.
+3. LaTeX your answers.
+4.
+For the first two approaches, “scan” the pages using a phone (I recommend the app “CamScanner”) to create a single PDF.
+For all approaches, add the final PDF to your Lab 1 on Gradescope.

 ### Signing out
 For the remaining labs, before leaving, make sure your TA/instructor have signed you out of the lab.
 If you finish the lab early, you are free to go.